mxngls/kled-scraper/README.md

 1. For some reason the requested multimedia part (videos, pronounciation files etc.) is not delivered.
 2. The searched keyword is not highlighted in any way in the example sentences.[^1]

-For one of my other [projects](https://github.com/Mxngls/kled-server) I wrote an API endpoint that fetches and parses the html for a given word.
-For future use I thought it might be greate to just scrape the whole (english-korean) dictionary.

 ## Description

 The given script does exactly that.
 As the dictionary itself is licensed under the Creative Common License there are no copyright issues to worry about at all.